rpm-software-management/dnf/doc/automatic.rst

     What kind of upgrades to look at. ``default`` signals looking for all available updates, ``security`` only those with an issued security advisory.

+``systemd_inhibit``
+    boolean, default: True

+    Whether to block system shutdown while applying package updates.
+When enabled, dnf-automatic acquires a systemd inhibitor lock during the transaction phase to prevent scheduled reboots or system shutdown from interrupting package installation.
+The lock is automatically released when the transaction completes.
+If systemd-logind is unavailable (e.g., in containers), this setting has no effect.
+Set to ``False`` to disable if the inhibitor conflicts with your maintenance workflows.

 ``reboot``
     either one of ``never``, ``when-changed``, ``when-needed``, default: ``never``